pugazhendhi-s/halloween-responsive.com/README.md

 # Responsive Halloween Website

-- Halloween Website(Responsive) using HTML CSS & JS.
+- Halloween Website(Responsive) using HTML CSS & JavaScript
 - Using CSS animations for smooth user experience and elegant interface.
 - Using javascript to response to the user activity(scrolling, click options)
 - Elegant dark interface compatible with all mobilea and desktop.